-Figure 17: Percentage Error of the LED current versus PWM duty cycle; 200 kHz APWM signal.
+Figure 15.
+Percentage Error of the LED current versus PWM duty cycle; 200 kHz APWM signal.

-As an example, a system that delivers a full LED current of 80 mA per LED would deliver 60 mA of current per LED when an APWM signal is applied with a duty cycle of 25% (Figure 18 and Figure 19).
+As an example, a system that delivers a full LED current of 80 mA per LED would deliver 60 mA of current per LED when an APWM signal is applied with a duty cycle of 25% (figures 16 and 17).

-Although the order in which APWM and the PWM signal are enabled does not matter, when enabling the A8514 into low current output while PWM and APWM dimming, the APWM signal
+Although the order in which APWM and the PWM signal are enabled does not matter, when enabling the A8521 into low current output while PWM and APWM dimming, the APWM signal should be enable before or at the same time as the PWM signal.
+This sequence will prevent the light output intensity from changing during power up of the IC.